 Can you guess the flavor?
 Yup, coconut pecan.
 I bought them and they were scarfed down in a second at the workshop.
 They were insanely soft, delicious and I loved the texture additions of the coconut and pecans.

 So I knew that I wanted to re-make them for my blog eventually.
-And what better time to do it than to bake during this time in our world?!
+So here we are!
+I’m so excited to share these with you today.

 Why You’re Going to Love these Cookies: